 Use up leftover vegetables to make a pasta sauce vs throwing them away

 For more information check out the Waste and Resources Action Programme (WRAP) pages on reducing food waste, including the love-food-hate-waste initiative, link below:

 We pride ourselves in adhering to a duty of care, meaning we have a code of practice for all wastes we produce.
 Therefore, we only work with licensed and certified companies to collect, transport and process waste.
 We also ensure that they keep records of our waste activity for monitoring and accountability purposes which we then measure against the UK dairy sector along with our water, electricity and gas usage per litre of milk.

 Before our waste is collected, we allocate our materials into different groups to maximise recyclability.
 Where our waste streams cannot be recycled, solutions which are alternative to landfill have been put in place, for example, energy production from waste which can then reduce the demand for fossil fuel burning.

 We also have an ETP (Effluent Treatment Plan) on our production site which separates our wastewater into clean water and effluent sludge.
 This is then used by a local anaerobic digester which generates electricity and bio-fertiliser, which is proven to be more eco-friendly than electricity from fossil fuels or synthetic fertiliser.

 These initiatives gained us zero waste to landfill in 2018.

 Around the Business

-Staff is encouraged to recycle into bins provided throughout the workplace and our confidential paper waste is collected by a company that will shred and recycles it.
+Staff are encouraged to recycle into bins that are provided throughout the workplace and our confidential paper waste is collected by a company that shreds and recycles it.

 Staff can use a cycle to work scheme.